Network compression with configuration models and the minimum description length: Calculations

 as well as

-We again use a similar logic to calculate the description length of the LCM.
-Note that the number of node types in the edge matrix, $g$, is now at most $l_{\textrm{max}}$ and different from the total number of node types $T$ specified by the joint degree-layer types.
+To calculate the cost of the corresponding parametrization of the LCM, we again use a similar logic to calculate the description length of the LCM.
+Note that the edge matrix is of dimension at most $l_{\textrm{max}}$ and different from the total number of node types $T$ specified by the joint degree-layer types of which there are at most $k_\textrm{max}\ell_\textrm{max}$.
 The description length $\mathcal{L}_{\textrm{LCM}}$ is therefore upper bounded by

-which could be further refined to account for the fact that not all $g\times g$ matrices correspond to graphical LCM edge matrices because of the constraints necessary to preserve layer centrality.
+which could be further refined to account for the fact that not all matrices with the marginals of $\bm{e}$ correspond to graphical LCM edge matrices because of the constraints necessary to preserve layer centrality.
+With this current form, we obtain the following DL for the LCM by summing Eqs. (\ref{eq:s_lcm}) and (\ref{eq:p_lcm}),